 Everyone experiences hypnosis a bit differently.
 Some people feel very aware of their surroundings and can perhaps recall every single word of a session, others say they almost forgot where they were and can't remember absolutely everything.
 Either example and everything in between is completely normal.

 What if I have a medicalised birth?

 Self-hypnosis is useful for all sorts of medical procedures.
-Families can create their special calming 'birth bubble' and utilise the benefits of hypnobirthing, even if anaesthetised or in theatre (relaxing music, essential oils etc).
+Families can create their special calming 'birth bubble' and utilise the benefits of hypnobirthing, even if anaesthetised or in theatre (relaxing music, nice smells etc).
 It's so much better to meet your baby whilst feeling as happy, relaxed and positive as possible.

 Do you have a 'quick reference guide' for birth partners?

 Not quite - you're a team, birth partners need to put in the time as well!
 The course is deliberately simple and can be completed in just a few hours, with a few minutes' ongoing practise together each week.
 Choose your birth partners wisely ~ excellent support is crucial.
 After a disappointing experience, Isla in Cornwall compiled a handy checklist of jobs for birth partners